 By managing a mini market along with a corporate dining room, Café Services can run different promotions.
 For instance, Greg said, “At Amazon, they want to be able to move the product, so on Fridays at 5:00 all fresh food is marked down 50%.
 So, if you’re in on the weekend, or 6:00 Friday night and you want to grab some dinner, all the fresh food is half off.
 Or, every second Tuesday we can make the bags of chips 25 cents.
 We have flexibility.”

 When mini markets are installed at a facility, the micro market company, in this case 3 Squared Market, has someone onsite on opening day to train employees as they approach the self-checkout kiosks.
 There are also 3’x6’ banners beside these micromarkets with complete instructions, including how to reach online help, if the need arises.
 Café Services’ employees are also available to assist during cafeteria hours.

 Since November of 2015, Amazon Robotics has increased food sales about 10% with its two cafeteria mini markets.
 One employee mini market is next to the cafeteria, the other, installed in 2016, is on the other side of the facility.
 That employee mini market is 100% wireless.
 Greg said, “People use an app on their phone to scan the product.
 They cash out and make their payment.
 It’s pretty slick.”

-Café Services partnered with NYISO in May of 2017.
-Along with cafeteria food sales increasing, the employee micro market has boosted food sales by about 13% at its Rensselaer, NY location.
+Café Services partnered with the electric power industry company in May of 2017.
+Along with cafeteria food sales increasing, the employee micro market has boosted food sales by about 13%.